We are migrating our WordPress blog to a new host.

 The only thing to do is refresh the site with a complete makeover replacing Zen cart with Woocommerce.

-“No worries, I’ll move the site as I’ve done seven times before”.
+“No worries, I’ll move the site as I’ve done five times before”.

-While waiting for the flames to get bigger, sitting around our campfire listening to my story, I need to editorialize a bit.
+While waiting for flames to get bigger, sitting around our (imaginary) campfire listening to my story, I need to editorialize a bit.

-Typically when looking for a new blog host you Google “WordPress hosts”
+Typically when looking for a new host you Google “WordPress hosts”